Understanding the Bias of Petersen Estimates

 - What main conclusion can you make from your answers to these three questions?

 Questions II – Sampling Distribution

-Describe the shape of the sampling distribution of the population estimate, bias percentage, and width of the approximate confidence interval for each combination of expected number of marks and expected number in the second sample between 100 and 400 in increments of 50.
+Describe the shape of the sampling distribution of the abundance estimate, bias percentage, and width of the approximate confidence interval for each combination of expected number of marks and expected number in the second sample between 100 and 400 in increments of 50.
 Each simulation should be based on a known population size of

 N=1000 individuals (the default) and use the Chapman modification method (not the default).
-Make sure to rerandomize and record a general result (especially for percentage bias).
+Make sure to rerandomize and record a general result (especially for percent bias).
 Use your results to answer the questions below.
 [Hint: You might want to record your observations in a two-way table with expected number of marks as rows and expected number in the second sample as columns.]

 - Describe any obvious patterns in your observations of the percentage bias.

 - Were there any combinations of values that produced an approximately normal sampling distribution?
 How does this relate to the general rules for computing confidence intervals for population abundance discussed in the readings?

 - What happened to the width of the confidence interval as the size of the first sample increased (and the size of the second sample was held constant)?

 - What happened to the width of the confidence interval as the size of the second sample increased (and the size of the first sample was held constant)?

 - Suppose that you could only handle a total of 500 fish in the two days of sampling.
 How should you apportion your effort (expected numbers of fish on the two days) to obtain the most precise (narrowest confidence interval) estimates of population abundance?
 Does this conclusion generalize to other total sample sizes (e.g., 300 or 400 total fish on the two days)?